Malvern College Qingdao

 Malvern College Qingdao (MCQ; 青岛墨尔文中学) is a British international school in Chengyang District, Qingdao.
 It is affiliated to Malvern College in the United Kingdom, being its first overseas branch school.

+History

 Malvern Qingdao opened in September 2012.
 In 2013 it had 140 students.

-As of 2015 it has about 300 students.
+As of 2025, the school has approximately 750 pupils enrolled and the capacity for up to 850 pupils.